aluzay1/mamacare/README.md

 #### **Audit Trail:**
 - `created_at` and `updated_at` timestamps on all tables
 - User activity tracking through foreign key relationships
-- Transaction logging for financial operations
+- Medical record access logging

 ### **Migration Management**